Funeral march: Parody

 The empty score of the Funeral March for a Great Deaf Man by Allais.

 The unmistakability of its characteristics and the possibility of exploiting its stereotypes makes the funeral march a genre that lends itself well to parodic and joking use, to the point of the grotesque.

 In addition to Mahler's first symphony, where the parody takes on a ghostly tone, we find a famous example in Gounod's Funeral March for a Marionette (1872), which became famous in the 1950s and 1960s as the theme song for Alfred Hitchcock's television series.
 Charles-Valentin Alkan's Funeral March on the Death of a Parrot (1858), a surreal composition for wind instruments and choir is another classic of the genre: it mocks the funeral marches of Rossini, Gossec and Beethoven.The joking Italian title of Mozart's Kleiner Trauermarsch has led to suspicions of a self-parody of his Concerto for Piano and Orchestra No. 16, but the opinion is not sufficiently shared.

-The French humorist Alphonse Allais "wrote" a Marche funèbre composée pour les funérailles d'un grand homme sourd, a completely blank score bearing the time signature Lento rigolando (inspired by the colloquial verb rigoler, "to joke").
+The French humorist Alphonse Allais "wrote" a Marche funèbre composée pour les funérailles d'un grand homme sourd (Funeral March for a Great Deaf Man), a completely blank score bearing the tempo Lento rigolando (inspired by the colloquial verb rigoler, "to joke").